andrewluetgers/ngEventRegistry/README.md

 ngEventRegistry
 ===============

 Events as services.
-Inject an emitter here, a subscriber there.
+Inject an emitter here, a subscriber there, validate input.
 Event wrangling achievement unlocked!

 # TLDR;